axibase/atsd-use-cases/trends/us-export-deficit/README.md

 value = [value('export') - value('import')] / value('gdp')
 ```

 For access to these datasets and a tutorial about creating the series used above, refer to the [FRED Blog](https://fredblog.stlouisfed.org/2018/10/the-usual-suspects-behind-u-s-trade-deficits-china-canada-mexico-japan-and-germany/).
-Alternatively, access the [`/resources`](./resources/country-specific-trade.csv) directory to download any data from this article.
+Alternatively, use the [`/resources`](./resources/country-specific-trade.csv) directory to download any data from this article.

 ## Entitlements